China says army can help maintain order in Hong Kong if requested

 READ: China says Hong Kong protests against Beijing office 'absolutely intolerable'

+This is the first time Beijing has publicly referred to the possibility of deploying the People's Liberation Army (PLA) to deal with the unrest in Hong Kong.

+The PLA has maintained a garrison in Hong Kong since the former British colony was returned to China in 1997, but its troops generally keep a low profile and are rarely seen in uniform in public.

-On Tuesday, Hong Kong's government dismissed rumours that the People's Liberation Army's Hong Kong Garrison will be stationed outside certain buildings like the liaison office and the Legislative Council building.
+On Tuesday, Hong Kong's government dismissed online "rumours" that the Chinese army will be stationed outside certain buildings like the liaison office and the Legislative Council building.

 "The claims are totally unfounded," Hong Kong authorities said.